-According to the latest Dietary Guidelines for Americans released in 2010 by the USDA, one of the best ways to achieve a healthy diet is to begin with nutrient dense foods and beverages.
+According to the Dietary Guidelines for Americans released in 2010 by the USDA, one of the best ways to achieve a healthy diet is to start with nutrient-dense foods and beverages.
 This includes fruits, veggies, whole grains, low-fat milk products, seafood, lean meats, poultry, eggs, nuts, seeds and legumes.
-These are the building blocks of any healthy diet.
 When choosing foods to put in your children's lunches, try to make most of your choices from the list above.

 For example, some main course options might be: